-“The biggest mistake is not negotiating,” Julie Cohen, a personal career coach and CEO at WorkLifeLeader, said.
-“Even if you don’t have other options and would take the job at the salary offered, you’re likely leaving money on the table if you don’t ask.”
+“Even if you don’t have other options and would take the job at the salary offered, you’re likely leaving money on the table if you don’t ask,” Cohen said.

 1. Know the market rate